data2intelligence/SecAct_main/README.md

 ## 3. Downstream application

-SecAct could be to spatial, single-cell, and bulk transcriptomics data.
+SecAct could be to spatial, single-cell, and bulk transcriptomics data (Fig. 4~6 and Extended Fig. 6~10).

 #### 3.1 HCC Visium